gershnik/wsdd-native/README.md

 #sudo yum copr enable gershnik/wsddn
 ```

-Once the repository is set up you can install `wsddn` as usual via
+Once the repository is set up you can install `wsddn` as usual via:

 ```bash
 sudo dnf install wsddn